CodeYourFuture/wordpress-module/lesson1.md

 **Before we begin...**

-* You should have finished a pre-class lesson that showed you how to set up a local installation of WordPress on your machine.
-Let the mentors if there have been any problems completing this.
+* You should have finished [a pre-class lesson](https://github.com/CodeYourFuture/wordpress-module/blob/master/lesson0.md) that showed you how to set up a local installation of WordPress on your machine.
+Let the mentors know if there have been any problems completing this.

 * WordPress uses the PHP programming language.
 This module is not designed to teach you PHP.
 However, although the syntax is a little different, you will be able to use what you have learned so far in JavaScript (such as variables, functions, arrays, conditional statements and so on) to help you.